A logo of a casino chip

 1. The stimulus seen by the color-perceptive cone photoreceptors in the retina foveal area is a two-dimensional AREA rather than a one-dimensional value of height as defined by Snellen.

-2. Letter-based optotypes, such as Snellen, are inherently inconsistent and irregular due to the inconsistency of their visual stimulus AREAS (which are the white gaps).
+2. Letter-based optotypes, such as Snellen, are inherently inconsistent and irregular due to the inconsistency of their visual stimulus AREAS (which are the irregular White gaps surrounding the letters since we don’t see Black).

-3. The (empirically determined) optimum Dyop stimulus AREA is 0.54 arc minutes squared.
-Conventional Snellen/Sloan/Landolt (1862 static-letter-based) tests have a defined theoretical stimulus AREA of 1.0 arc minute squared.
-That almost two-fold excess size of the Snellen stimulus AREA is the reason for "standard" static-letter-based tests having a logarithmic increase in size or viewing distance with a linear increase in diopters of blur.
-The (empirically determined) Dyop stimulus AREA has a linear diameter increase with an increase in blur and/or viewing distance.
+4. The (empirically determined) optimum Dyop stimulus AREA is 0.54 arc minutes squared.
+The assumed Snellen/Sloan/Landolt tests have a theoretical stimulus AREA of 1.0 arc minute squared, which is almost two-fold excess size of the Snellen stimulus AREA.
+That bloated assumed stimulus AREA is the reason for static-letter-based tests having a logarithmic increase in size or viewing distance with a linear increase in diopters of blur whereas the (empirically determined) Dyop stimulus AREA has a linear diameter increase with a linear increase in blur and/or viewing distance.

 5. Acuity and cognition are separate components of vision.
-The “pure” physiological visual response to the Dyop acuity test eliminates the cultural bias of European letters as well as increases the consistency and universality of the Dyop response.
-Dyop acuity and refraction testing is up to six times as precise as Snellen testing, up to eight times as consistent, and up to three times as efficient.
+The physiological Resolution Acuity response to the Dyop test eliminates the Recognition Acuity cultural bias of European letters as well as increases the consistency and universality of the Dyop response.
+Dyop acuity and refraction testing is up to six times more precise than Snellen testing, up to eight times more consistent, and up to three times more efficient.
 Dyop testing can also be used in non-literate individuals, children, and infants, and can be used to measure acuity in color for diagnostic and potential therapeutic purposes.

-8. The response of the cone photoreceptors is a transient bioelectrical stimulus from specific wavelengths of light.
-Refreshing that photoreceptor transient response is promoted by the saccade process.
-As a result, static optotype image fixation extinguishes the normal photoreceptor refresh rate (calculated to be 0.33 arc minutes squared per second) leading to visual stress, reduced acuity, and an overminused refraction.
+8. The response of the cone-photoreceptors is a transient bioelectrical stimulus from specific wavelengths of light.
+As a result, static optotype image fixation depletes the normal photoreceptor refresh rate (calculated to be 0.33 arc minutes squared per second) leading to visual stress, reduced acuity, and an overminused refraction.

-9. Accommodation is a learned response based on the focal depth of red, green, and blue in relation to the retina.
-This is reflected in the disparity and variances in color acuity with the Dyop test which validates that accommodation is a color perception function, which we define as Chromatic Triangulation.
+9. Accommodation is a learned response based on the focal depths of RedGreen, and Blue in relation to the retina, rather than a cerebral process.
+The regulation of acuity (accommodation) is reflected in the variances in Dyop color acuity which validates that is a color perception function, which we define as Chromatic Triangulation.

 The Dyop® (Dynamic Optotype™) tests and concept are covered under U.S. Patent US 8,083,353